James-Tiny-Tjib/Pulsating_Auroras_Detection_Scripts_Nasa_GSFC_2025/README.md

 ## `final_8_11_detection_viewer.py`

 ### Description
-This script provides the interactive video player for visualizing analysis results. **It is not intended for direct execution.** It is launched automatically by `final_8_11_master_analysis.py`.
+This script provides the interactive video player for visualizing analysis results.
+It can be used as a stand-alone program (for 1 hour of data) and also functions like a module for `final_8_11_master_analysis.py`.

 ### Features
 * **Full Movie Player**: Plays the entire video sequence with an overlay of analysis regions.
 The regions change color to highlight detected pulsation events in real-time.